Select your programme and preferred start date to begin your application.

 Find out more about the general application process for postgraduate programmes:

 Graduates have gone on to work for employers like the Edinburgh Assay Office, Gucci, and the Royal College of Art or become the next generation of academics and teachers.

 You’ll work in a vibrant, well-equipped environment, with individual bench space and access to machine workshops and a drawing studio.
 You’ll also have access to the full range of facilities across the University and have the opportunity to explore your art in an interdisciplinary environment.

-The one-year MA and two-year MFA are both assessed by the production of a body of practical and written work on an agreed, self-initiated topic.
+The MFA is assessed by the production of a body of practical and written work on an agreed, self-initiated topic.
 Both years are project-led.